iamkanishka/Angular-NGRX/README.md

 14. Get Async Data from ngrx store using create Selector and Display it in the Table
 15. Create Reactive Form for Adding Post And Apply validation isung child routing - Angular ngrx\
 16. Adding Posts into ngrx state submitted by the FOrm -  Angular NGRX
+17. Props in NGEX Selector.
+Sending arguments to the state selectors for updating Post  - Angular